modular-component/website/docs/extensions/writing-extensions.md

-Capabilities can then be added on a per-application basis, to construct a pipeline that makes sense for a specific application context: adding a stage for connecting to a global store, or for handling internationalization...
+Capabilities can then be added on a per-application basis, to construct a pipeline that makes sense for a specific application context: adding a stage for connecting to a global store, or for handling internationalisation...

 Such capabilities are added through **extensions**.
-Extensions are configuration objects detailing a new stage to add to the pipeline.
+Extensions are functions returning configuration objects detailing a new stage to add to the pipeline.

 ## Understanding stages